 A study by the European Heart Journal that combined data from 2 million patients found that patients with good adherence habits had a 35% reduced risk of all-cause mortality.
 A further study by the Pharmaceutical Care Management Association (PCMA) found that those who only used local pharmacies were 56% adherent to their prescriptions, while patients who received medications through home delivery were nearly 88% adherent.

 Zoom Health is designed to serve people who manage multiple medications.
-Each month, customers receive a personalised roll of pre-sorted medications filled by qualified pharmacists, and delivered from a centralised Zoom Health pharmacy hub.
-The Zoom Health pharmacy hub uses the latest robotic machines alongside pharmacists to fulfil prescriptions at scale.
+Each month, customers receive a personalised roll of pre-sorted medications filled by qualified pharmacists, and delivered from Zoom Pharmacy.
+Zoom Pharmacy uses the latest robotic machines alongside pharmacists to fulfil prescriptions at scale.

 Each shipment includes a medication label that has a picture of each pill and notes on how it should be taken.
 Once prescriptions are delivered to patients, patients access information about their medicine via their Zoom Health app, a software platform created in-house, to help manage their medications, coordinate refills, and ensure adherence.